MicrosoftDocs/customer-insights/ci-docs/audience-insights/customer-card-add-in.md

    > [!NOTE]
    > Check that the browser pop-up blocker does not block the authentication window when you select the **Sign in** button.

-1. Select the instance you want to fetch data from.
+1. Select the environment you want to fetch data from.

 1. Define which the field mapping to records in the Dynamics 365 app.
    - To map with a contact, select the field in the Customer entity that matches the ID of your contact entity.